beeware/toga/docs/tutorial/tutorial-0.rst

 ---------------

 The app acts as a Python package--a collection of modules.
-That means you need to run it in a different manner than running a regular Python script with adjusting the hierarchy of files of your app: You need first to create a folder and give it a name which you will use it to run your app.
+That means you need to run it in a different manner than running a regular Python script and adjusting the hierarchy of files of your app: You need first to create a folder and give it a name which you will use it to run your app.
 Then, in this folder put your Python script and any files or folders that you are calling or using it in your app.
 After